Andy McCarthy and The Plot to Destroy A Presidency

 Hillary Clinton funnels money.

-Perkins couie, a law firm, legal expense, it's not.
+Perkins Cooey, a law firm, legal expense.

 That could be a campaign finance issue, separate and apart.

-Fusion GPS hop research firm hires Christopher Steele, a guy that we now know, Bruce Orr warned about to everybody in the DOJ, everybody in the FBI in August of 2016, Kathleen Kavlek, 10 days before Comey, and Yates signed the first FISA application.
+Fusion GPS, op research firm, hires Christopher Steele, a guy that we now know Bruce Orr warned about to everybody in the DOJ, everybody in the FBI in August of 2016.

-We now know that in fact they were all warned that the dossier is unverified, that Steele hates Trump, Hillary paid for it.
+We now know that, in fact, they were all warned that the dossier is unverified, that Steele hates Trump.

 Okay, why'd they use it as the bulk of information?

-Now, what's fascinating about Andy McCarthy's book is the following, and we'll get to this with him, uh, as he joins us at the top of the next hour, the ball of collusion.
+And we'll get to this with him as he joins us at the top of the next hour, the ball of collusion.

-He's now saying something that I think questions we've only raised with our ensemble cast on this show in Hannity on Fox News, and that is that in his book, he's claiming the Obama administration, quote, put the law enforcement and intelligence apparatus of our government in the service of the Clinton campaign.
+And that is that in his book, he's claiming the Obama administration, quote, put the law enforcement and intelligence apparatus of our government in the service of the Clinton campaign.

-And quote, when pressed, if he saw collusion between Obama and Clinton, Andy McCarthy, he's from the Southern District of New York.
+And, quote, when pressed, if he saw collusion between Obama and Clinton, Andy McCarthy, he's from the Southern District of New York.

 They're the best at what they do.